tendai22/dpans94_ja/app.md

         . . .           ( )
     REPEAT DROP         ( )

-In this example, THROW is used to handle (unexpected) I/O exception condition, which are reported as non-zero values of the “ior” return value from READ-LINE.
+In this example, THROW is used to handle (unexpected) I/O exception condition, which are reported as non-zero values of the "ior" return value from READ-LINE.

 READ-LINE needs a separate end-of-file flag because empty (zero-length) lines are a routine occurrence,  so a zero-length line cannot be used to signify end-of-file.